Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Potentials and annihilation cross sections

 When considering long-range interactions, in the non-relativistic and $SU(2)_L$ symmetric ($m_H=m_W=m_B=0$) limits, the amplitudes are

 where we have omitted the $u$-channel diagrams where they appear (see below).

 Relating the scattering amplitude to the Born approximation, we find that the non-relativistic potential is

 Note that for identical particles, we should in principle include $u$-channel diagrams.
 However, to obtain the correct non-relativistic, long-range potentials, we consider only the $t$-channel diagrams.
-This is analogous to what is commonly done to ensure that the non-relativistic, long-range Coulomb potential be same for $e^- e^-$ ($t$- and $u$-channel diagrams) and $e^- \mu^-$ (t-channel diagram only)~\cite{Peskin:1995ev}.
-In short, the reasoning behind this is that the $t$-channel diagram generates the correct long-range $1/r$ potential in the Coulomb limit, while the $u$-channel diagram generates only short-range contact interactions, as we show below.
+This is because the $u$-channel (exchange) interaction does not generate a contribution to the non-relativistic potential, but is instead encoded in the symmetry properties of the wave-function~\cite{sakurai1967advanced,Berestetskii:1982qgu}.
+As a first check on the validity of this approach, we note that this choice ensures that the non-relativistic, long-range Coulomb potential is the same for $e^- e^-$ ($t$- and $u$-channel diagrams) and $e^- \mu^-$ (t-channel diagram only), in accordance with the requirement that we recover Coulomb's law in the classical limit.
+In short, the reasoning behind this is that the $t$-channel diagram generates the correct long-range $1/r$ potential in the Coulomb limit, while the $u$-channel diagram generates only short-range contact interactions as we show below.

-First we note that operationally, the effect of ignoring the $u$-channel diagrams is to consider that the particles are distinguishable.
-Arguments along these lines for the irrelevance of the $u$-channel diagrams in the long-range potential are given in Refs.~\cite{schiff1968quantum, cohen2019quantum}, which consider the particles distinguishable based on the wave-functions not overlapping significantly at long-range, and Ref.~\cite{bethe1957}, which works in the context of the helium atom and finds that as the spatial separation between the two identical electrons grows the exchange interaction becomes increasingly infrequent.
+We present two complementary perspectives on the role of exchange diagrams.
+First, a localized wave-packet argument from non-relativistic quantum mechanics shows that the exchange matrix elements are suppressed at large separations.
+Then, beginning with the relativistic quantum field theory amplitudes for gauge boson exchange and matching onto a local long-range potential, we show that only the direct $t$-channel produces the soft singularity responsible for the Coulomb/Yukawa tail and we recover the same suppression of the $u$-channel contribution as in the non-relativistic case.

-To explicitly show that the $t$-channel diagrams generate long-range potentials while the $u$-channel diagrams only generate short-range potentials, we do the following.
-Working in the center-of-momentum frame, we define the momentum transfer used in the Born construction of the potential as
+For the wave-packet argument, we begin with two identical, spatially localized fermions at large spatial separation in states $\ket{a}, \, \ket{b}$.
+By this, we mean two particles whose spatial wave-functions do not significantly overlap and are known to be separated in two regions of space.
+Alternatively, we can think of two particles sufficiently separated that one can conceivably construct an experiment that is sensitive to only one particle.
+We can then write the appropriately antisymmetrized state of the system as